-USAID Clean Power Asia provides technical assistance and interventions in four primary Lower Mekong countries (Cambodia, Lao PDR, Thailand, and Vietnam) built around three themes:
+USAID Clean Power Asia provides technical assistance and interventions in four primary Lower Mekong countries (Cambodia, Laos, Thailand, and Vietnam) built around three themes:

 Solar photovoltaic farms: Facilitating investment in solar farms by establishing and increasing solar PV targets that are incorporated into power development plans; addressing policies, incentives and grid integration standards and regulations to enable solar farms to integrate into the grid; and improving solar PV farms’ bankability and access to finance.

 Distributed solar photovoltaics: Facilitating investment in rooftop solar photovoltaics by addressing grid integration standards and regulations to enable solar energy to integrate into the grid; and improving bankability and access to finance for distributed solar photovoltaics.